openwisp/django-freeradius/docs/source/general/api.rst

 ===============    ==================================
 Param              Description
 ===============    ==================================
-name               Name of the operation strategy           prefix prefix             prefix for the generation of users number_of_users    number of users
+name               name of the operation strategy           prefix prefix             prefix for the generation of users number_of_users    number of users